emilymnl/DAT250/dat250-expass2.md

 .

 ### Any pending issues with this assignment which you did not manage to solve
 As mentioned earlier, I had some technical problems regarding the Apache Derby Database.
 First of all, I followed the tutorial exactly as how it is stated, but when writing the command `. setEmbeddedCP` nothing happens or nothing seems to be executed.
 It does not lag or give me an error, it just skips and gives me the opportunity to write a new command.
-Because of this, I also notice that ". setNetworkClientCP" and ". setNetworkServerCP" etc. do not respond or show me anything either.
+Because of this, I also notice that `. setNetworkClientCP` and `. setNetworkServerCP` etc. do not respond or show me anything either.
 I have spent several days trying to figure out what the problem is.

 This is what it looks like when I type it in terminal: